viperleed/viperleed/doc/content/parameters/parabola_fit.rst

 affects not only the curvature of the parabola, but also the position of the minimum, as this is given by the ``w1_i * x_i`` term.
-Fitting is performed with the parameter values centered around the current best configuration (i.e., the combination yielding the lowest R-value in the search so far), so Ridge, Lasso and Elastic Net will all favour solutions close to the best known configuration.
+Fitting is performed with the parameter values centered around the current best configuration (i.e., the combination yielding the lowest |R-factor| value in the search so far), so Ridge, Lasso and Elastic Net will all favour solutions close to the best known configuration.

 alpha
 -----